-It is when you get on the water that Sian Ka’an Reserve becomes a lot more interesting.
+It is when you get on the water for a tour that Sian Ka’an Reserve becomes a lot more interesting.

 If you do not plan to join a tour to visit Sian Ka’an, then driving to Punta Allen may not be the best option for you.
 I have read a few reviews on the road conditions to reach it.
 They described it as a long and not very enjoyable drive: three to four hours for 35 miles!
-Most of the reviews I read would not recommend going that far if it is not with a tour.
+Most of the reviews I read would not recommend going that far if it is not on a tour.
 The better option would be to visit from Muyil or, as we did, by catching a boat just near Tulum’s entrance.
 This part of the park attracted me more with the wetlands, the mangrove forest, and the canals.
 I was happy to see something different from the ocean side.

 We did not put Muyil ruins on our itinerary as we already visited several Mayan ruins (Coba, Chichen Itza and Tulum).
 But when I read on Cassie’s guide of the Mexican Ruins that it’s a well-kept secret and a magical place, I think that maybe we should have included it in the itinerary.

 We would first explore the lagoon by boat to search for wildlife.
 Then, we had two options for our Sian Ka’an tour: floating down the Mayan Canal amongst the mangrove or snorkelling.
-As we already had a lot of snorkelling and diving plans for this trip, we picked the Mayan Canal for its originality and the opportunity to relax.
+As we already had a lot of snorkelling (in the cenotes) and diving plans for this trip, we picked the Mayan Canal for its originality and the opportunity to relax.

-During the boat tour on the lagoon, we spent most of our time watching the birds.
+During the boat tour on the Sian Ka’an lagoon, we spent most of our time watching the birds.
 We saw pink spatulas, pelicans, cormorants, eagles, herons, aigrets, white ibis… A paradise for bird lovers.

 We were lucky also to see manatees and even a crocodile during our Sian Ka’an Tour!

 Although we only saw their noses going out of the water, I was very excited to see manatees.
 One even made a special effort to show us quickly his body and tail.
 They are fascinating animals.
 They also live in Australia, but they are hard to spot.